joohnyfranzen/My-Property---Laravel-Project/README.md

 Developed in laravel the project consists of developing an api in Laravel

-# Application testing requirements
+### Application testing requirements

-Laravel 9
+- Laravel 9
-Php 8
+- Php 8
-Project Clone
+- Project Clone

+### How to inicializate it

+- In the terminal type ' git clone https://github.com/joohnyfranzen/My_Property-Laravel_Project '

 ### Database: